 As more organizations educate users on phishing, attackers find new ways to bypass their training and trick users into falling for credential theft.
-Clone phishing is a newer type of email-based threat where attackers clone a real email message with attachments and resend it pretending to be the original sender.
+Clone phishing, similar to thread hijacking, is a newer type of email-based threat where attackers clone a real email message with attachments and resend it pretending to be the original sender.
 The attachments are replaced with malware but look like the original documents.

 How Does Clone Phishing Work?